smallSand/Weixin/README.md

 # Weixin
-Weixin Server implements tuling interface
+Weixin Server implements tuling interface and Youdao API if the input is matched a English word ,the function getYouDaoRE() in Class YouDaoController is called;
+else the function getTulingRe() in Class TulingController is Called.